 A big misconception about CDNs is that they are expensive.
 This is not true at all.
-This blog gets over 60,000 visitors a month and at bare minimum I only pay $2.41 a month for my CDN (I use KeyCDN).
-That is half the cost of a cup of coffee per month.
-Is $2.41 a month worth implementing a CDN and gaining a 56% speed increase?
+This blog gets over 60,000 visitors a month and at bare minimum I only pay $4.08 a month for my CDN (I use KeyCDN).
+They have a $49 a year minimum.
+That is less than a cup of coffee per month.
+Is $4.08 a month worth implementing a CDN and gaining a 56% speed increase?
 Um, ya.

 Nothing is worse than your website going down or being offline due to technical difficulties.
 With a CDN requests to your website are always routed to the nearest available server.
 If one happens to be down, it simply passes the request onto the next one.
 This creates redundancy to ensure less downtime and a pleasant web experience.
 And don’t worry, this is all handled automatically behind the scenes.
 You don’t have to do anything.

 6. Easily Deployable

 Another misconception is that CDN’s are complicated to setup.
 Well, go through my tutorial below and I will debunk that myth.
 CDN’s can be deployed on almost any platform in just a matter of minutes!
 WordPress, Drupal, Joomla, Magento, Typo3, etc… if a platform exists most likely you can get a CDN deployed on it.

 OK, now for the fun part!
 Let’s get a CDN up and running on your website.
 I will walk you step by step through the entire process.
 And if you have any questions feel free to ask below in the comments.
 In my example I am using WordPress, as that is what 25% of the internet is using, and because I love WordPress.